Aruna Miller: 2022

 In December 2021, Wes Moore selected Miller as his running mate in the Democratic primary of the 2022 Maryland gubernatorial election.
 The Moore-Miller ticket won the Democratic primary election on July 19, 2022.

-In October 2022, The Intercept reported that Moore and Miller were honored at a fundraiser hosted by individuals associated with Hindutva, or a Hindu nationalist political ideology.
-The fundraiser occurred after the Moore campaign added a page to its website to lay out "the facts" about Miller's record on supporting Muslim communities and religious freedom.
-The website page indicated that the campaign "had not taken one dollar" from the Hindutva movement.
-In a November interview with Bethesda Magazine, Miller denied participating in fundraisers with Hindu nationalists, and said that she felt an unfair spotlight had been focused on her because she is Indian-American and grew up in a Hindu-Christian household.

 The ticket defeated Republican nominees Dan Cox and Gordana Schifanelli in the general election on November 8, 2022.
 Miller is the first South Asian woman elected lieutenant governor in the United States, and the first Asian American lieutenant governor and first immigrant to hold statewide office in Maryland.
 Miller served as the chair of the transition team for Governor-elect Moore.

+2026

+On September 9, 2025, Moore announced that he would run for re-election with Miller as his running mate in 2026.

 Tenure

 Miller was sworn in on January 18, 2023.
 She took the oath of office on the Bhagavad Gita, making her first lieutenant governor to do so.

-In February 2022, Miller became the first woman of color to chair the Maryland Board of Public Works meeting after Governor Moore recused himself from a vote related to a contract between the Maryland Department of Health and Under Armour, a company he has financial holdings in.
+In February 2023, Miller became the first woman of color to chair the Maryland Board of Public Works meeting after Governor Moore recused himself from a vote related to a contract between the Maryland Department of Health and Under Armour, a company he has financial holdings in.
+In October 2024, Miller and Comptroller Brooke Lierman presided over the Board of Public Works, marking the first time in Maryland history in which only women presided over the meeting.

+Miller was an at-large delegate to the 2024 Democratic National Convention, pledged to Kamala Harris and served as a member of the DNC Rules committee.
+Miller traveled out of state to battleground state of Michigan in support of the Kamala Harris 2024 presidential campaign In the 2024 presidential election, Miller voted as an elector pledged to Harris.

+Highway work zone safety

+During her tenure, Miller has worked on issues involving transportation issues, including mass transit projects like the Red Line and Purple Line, and in promoting STEM education.
+In April 2023, following a car crash that resulted in the deaths of six highway workers, Governor Moore appointed Miller to chair the Work Zone Safety Work Group.
+This group was tasked with developing policy recommendations to prevent future work zone accidents.
+Under Miller's leadership, the Work Zone Safety Work Group proposed several key measures, including modifications to existing state laws to authorize the use of unmanned cameras in work zones and increased penalties for speeding in these areas.
+These recommendations were incorporated into the Maryland Road Worker Protection Act of 2024, which Miller testified for in both houses of the Maryland General Assembly.
+The bill was subsequently passed and signed into law by Governor Moore.
+In early 2025, following implementation of the new work zone speed enforcement law, Maryland issued over 48,000 speeding citations in work zones within the first two months.
+During National Work Zone Awareness Week, Miller emphasized the law’s purpose, calling reckless driving “a dangerous weapon.”
+Following the resignation of Maryland Transportation Secretary Paul Wiedefeld in July 2025, Miller was tasked with leading a nationwide search for his replacement.